-Please note that installation, upgrading, activating, and deactivating modules require the following additional privileges.
+Installation, upgrades, and activating and deactivating modules require the following additional privileges:

-- Upload the entire whmcs folder to your website - if you experience problems, try uploading in binary mode
+- Upload the entire whmcs folder to your website.
+If you experience problems, try uploading the folder in binary mode.

-- Now visit the installation script at http://www.yourdomain.com/whmcs/install/install.php to run the installer process - if you get an Ioncube related error message, see the installation Ioncube steps above
+- Navigate to the installation script at http://www.yourdomain.com/whmcs/install/install.php to run the installation.
+If you see an ionCube-related error message, perform the ionCube steps above.

-- Follow the instructions on screen to install which will involve setting file permissions as listed below, entering your license key and setting up your primary admin account
+- Follow the instructions to install WHMCS.
+This will include setting file permissions (see below), entering your license key, and setting up your primary administrator account.

-When complete, delete the install folder from your web server and CHMOD the configuration.php file back to 644.
+When complete, delete the installation folder from your web server and check the configuration.php file permissions again.

 /configuration.php CHMOD 400 Readable

-The above applies unless your php is suPHP or PHPSuExec.
-If using DSO as your php handler, you must use 644 permissions.
+- For suPHP or PHP suEXEC, you will need to restrict directories further.
+If you use DSO as your PHP handler, you must use 644 permissions.

 Post Installation Suggested Steps

-After installation is completed, we recommend that you go through and configure your new WHMCS system in the following order:
+After you complete installation, we recommend that you configure WHMCS in the following order:

-- Login to the Admin Area and configure your General Settings (Setup > General Settings)
+- Log in to the Admin Area and configure your general settings (Configuration () > System Settings > General Settings or, prior to WHMCS 8.0, Setup > General Settings).

-- Setup email piping so you can manage tickets using the WHMCS Support Desk - for full instructions on this please see the Email Piping article
+- Set up email piping so you can manage tickets using the WHMCS Support Desk.
+For more information, see Email Piping.

-- Place some test orders on your website to check everything works as expected
+- Place some test orders on your website to check your setup.